shoui520/shoui520.github.io/docs/new-guide-preview.md

 <h3>↑ This here is what we want to avoid. ↑</h3 >  </div>
 We have to get into the habit of letting go and start doing what we actually need to do.

-Yes, you won't understand that book or anime perfectly the first time and probably not the second time either, but that’s just not how learning works.
+Yes, you won't understand that book or anime perfectly the first time and probably not the second time either, but that’s just how learning works.
 It always takes a third, fourth, fifth and even sixth attempt to finally learn something.

 ## 1.5 What even is "immersion"?